- Best Indie Horror Games – Horror Hidden Gems - August 15, 2023

 - Developer: Tequila Works

-Playing as Randall in a post-apocalyptic 1986, the player will explore the ruins of Seattle in a puzzle-based, sidescrolling adventure wherein the player must survive through myriad attacks of the undead and the crazed remaining Seattle citizens.
+Then, finally, we have Deadlight, which sees us play as Randall in a post-apocalyptic 1986.
+The player will explore the ruins of Seattle in a puzzle-based, sidescrolling adventure wherein the player must survive through myriad attacks of the undead and the crazed remaining Seattle citizens.

 This game will also see the player explore several locations, using Randall’s outstanding free-running ability to explore incredibly intricately designed levels, full of extra content and hidden items.